-Turtles are one of the most popular reptile pets up to this day.
+Turtles are one of the most popular and friendliest reptile pets up to this day.
 They are indeed a great companion to keep.
 If you willingly want to adopt this animal, you need to provide time and effort in taking care of them.
 Turtles have a wide variety of diets in their chart.
 It includes vegetables, fruits, turtle pellets, insects, fish, and worms.

 Caring does not only mean providing a safe and secured shelter but rather being curious about what food does a turtle needs, how much and often shall they eat.
 Despite the name turtle as a general, there are still other groups of species of turtles.
 They have different requirements but with the same objectives.
 That is to be healthy and to live long.